When I was growing up, my father always had a plaque in his office that read, “I must do the most productive thing at any given moment.”

 Now, that lesson is a tough one to apply, and I still struggle with it today, but let me put it another way that’s really helped me get my attitude on track about it…

-“What matters most should never be at the expense of what matters least”
+“What matters most should never be at the mercy of what matters least.”